Sharing is caring!

-According to my husband, these Austrian Cream Cheese Bars are the best bars he ever ate in his life.
-I have to recognize myself that these are ones of the best I ever tried in my life.
+According to my husband, these Chocolate Cream Cheese Bars are the best bars he has ever eaten in his life.

-Yeah, the recipes you collect and think that one of these days you are going to make them, but you can’t today, because you don’t have cream cheese in the fridge, or pecans, or whatever ingredient you need.
+Yeah, the recipes you collect and think that you will make one of these days, but you can't today because you don't have cream cheese in the fridge, pecans, or whatever ingredient you need.

 My collection is growing.
 As a food blogger, I think I might need another lifetime to make all the recipes I fell in love with and share them with you.

-The chocolate cream cheese bars have multiple layers of heaven.
-The crust, the cream cheese mixture and the chocolate topping.
+The chocolate cream cheese bars have multiple layers of heaven: the crust, the cream cheese mixture, the chocolate topping and the pecans.
 I am going to describe the ingredients for each layer.

-- Dark brown sugar– the dark brown sugar will bring another level of sophistication to these bars, but if you don’t have it, replace it with light brown sugar or even granulated.
-The taste will be a little bit different as you already know.
+- Dark brown sugar- dark brown sugar will bring another level of sophistication to these bars, but if you don't have it, replace it with light brown sugar or even granulated.
+The taste will be a little bit different, as you already know.

-- Cinnamon powder– use a good quality cinnamon for best results.
+- Cinnamon powder- use good quality cinnamon for best results.

 - Unsalted butter is what you need here.
-Salted butter will alter the taste of the bars, but if you have no other choice, I am not going to look. 👀
+Salted butter will alter the bars' taste, but if you have no other choice, I am not going to look. 👀

 - Granulated sugar